Kotlin/KEEP/proposals/stdlib/durations-and-time-measurement.md

 While `measureTime` function is convenient to measure time of executing a block of code, there are cases when the beginning and end of a time interval measurement cannot be placed in the scope of a function.
 These cases require to notch the moment of the beginning, store it somewhere and then calculate the elapsed time from that moment.
-Also the elapsed time can be noted not only once, as it is with `measureTime`, but multiple times.
+Also, the elapsed time can be noted not only once, as it is with `measureTime`, but multiple times.

 The interface `TimeSource` is a basic building block both for implementing `measureTime` and for covering the case above.
 It allows to obtain a `TimeMark` that captures the current instant of the time source.
 That `TimeMark` can be queried later